Sheffield, Rotherham, Barnsley, Wakefield, Huddersfield and Goole Railway: Barnsley to Sheffield section

 At a meeting held on 5 October 1846, it was recited that it had now been agreed to lease one portion of the line to the Manchester & Leeds Company and another portion to the South Yorkshire, Doncaster & Goole Railway Company (SYD&GR).

 In the parliamentary session of 1846/7 the company sought permission to deviate and abandon parts of the line permitted by the 1846 act of Parliament, as well as allowing the lease or sale of the line south of Barnsley to the South Yorkshire, Doncaster and Goole Railway Company.
 At the same time the SYD&GR was seeking an act of Parliament to allow its incorporation, acquire the SRBWH&GR, make new lines, and acquire the River Dun Navigation and Dearne and Dove Canal.
 The act of Parliament enabling the takeover or lease of the railway was passed as the South Yorkshire, Doncaster and Goole Railway Act 1847 (10 & 11 Vict. c. ccxci), creating the named company with capital of £750,000 and power to raise money through loans up to £250,000.

-In 1850, the company applied to make a deviation of, and abandon part of the original main line of 1846 between Ecclesfield and Silkstone, passed in 1851.
+In 1850, the company applied to make a deviation of, and abandon part of the original main line of 1846 between Ecclesfield and Silkstone, passed as the Sheffield, Rotherham, Barnsley, Wakefield, Huddersfield and Goole Railway Deviation and Amendment Act 1851 (14 & 15 Vict. c. xlvi).